Tour Highlights

 Day 6 – Ballydavid to Cloghane

 You are in the cradle of early Christian civilization here, with as many as sixty notable sites of cultural and religious development from the 5th to 9th centuries.
-Today’s hike takes you up; up to the saddle of Mas an Tiompain (the Pass of the Drum) below Mount Brandon, Ireland’s second highest mountain at 950m.
-The scenery is superb – Tralee Bay, the Magharees against the hues of the Slieve Mish mountains.
-The descent to Cloghane is nothing short of thrilling on a clear day, and well-earned respite is available in the village!
+Walk to Cloghane, climbing up to the saddle of Mas an Tiompain (the Pass of the Drum) below Mount Brandon.
+Take in the superb scenery of Tralee Bay and the Magharees against the hues of the Slieve Mish Mountains.

 Day 7 – Free Day in Cloghane